RAF Steeple Morden: 355th Fighter Group

 The 355th FG flew its first combat mission, a fighter sweep over Belgium, on 14 September 1943 and afterwards served primarily as escort for Boeing B-17 Flying Fortress/Consolidated B-24 Liberator bombers that attacked industrial areas of Berlin, marshalling yards at Karlsruhe, an airfield at Neuberg, oil refineries at Misburg, synthetic oil plants at Gelsenkirchen, locks at Minden, and other objectives.
 The group also flew fighter sweeps, area patrols, and bombing missions, striking such targets as air parks, locomotives, bridges, radio stations, and armoured cars.

 On 5 April 1944, shortly after converting from Republic P-47 Thunderbolts to North American P-51 Mustangs, the group successfully bombed and strafed German airfields during a snow squall, a mission for which the group was awarded a Distinguished Unit Citation.

 The group provided fighter cover for Allied forces landing in Normandy on 6 June 1944, and afterwards hit transportation facilities to cut enemy supply lines.
 Hit fuel dumps, locomotives, and other targets in support of ground forces during the breakthrough at Saint-Lô in July.

 The 355th Fighter Group flew its last combat mission on 25 April 1945.
 On 3 July the group transferred to Gablingen, Germany for duty with United States Air Forces in Europe as part of the army of occupation.
 Transferred, without personnel and equipment, to Mitchel Field New York on 1 August 1946, and was inactivated on 20 November.

-Republic P-47D-4-RA Thunderbolt Serial 42-22784 of the 357th Fighter Squadron.

-North American P-51B-15-NA Mustang Serial 42-106950 "The Iowa Beaut" of the 354th Fighter Squadron.
-This aircraft was lost on 11 September 1944 - Capt Kevin G Rafferty KIA.

 4th Fighter Group

+North American P-51B Mustang "The Iowa Beaut" of the 354th Fighter Squadron.

 The 4th Fighter Group transferred to Steeple Morden in July 1945 replacing the 355th FG.
-The unit stayed until November when it returned to Camp Kilmer New Jersey and was inactivated.
+The unit stayed until November when it returned to Camp Kilmer, New Jersey and was inactivated.

 The group consisted of the following squadrons: